pblasser/esp_cafe/README.md

 - Now pick board ESP32 Dev Module.
 - You can now double click esp_cafe.ino in the code folder that you downloaded.
 - Click upload.
 If a new update comes out, please re-download from the green code button, or if you know git, do a git pull.
+- BTW arduino may need some playing around to find the right "port"

 ## About the modules
 - Cafeteria is composed of a digital delay/processor called the digital_cafe, and also an analog section called quantum_experiment, and a special edition theremin dubstep instrument, the tier_horn.
 The digital_cafe, using an esp32, is progammable and hackable.
 To do that, start by visiting github.com/pblasser/esp_cafe, and learning to upload your own versions by arduino.